Welcome to Nethergreen Surgery.

 - all those 80 years of age and over and frontline health and social care workers - Mostly complete.

 - all those 75 years of age and over - Mostly complete.

-- all those 70 years of age and over and clinically extremely vulnerable individuals - Commencing
+- all those 70 years of age and over and clinically extremely vulnerable individuals - Mostly complete.

 - all those 65 years of age and over - Receiving letters to attend mass vaccination centre.
 (May contact the surgery if cannot attend the arena).

 - all individuals aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality.
-(This group includes carers) - Pending
+(This group includes carers) - Commencing.
+Text message invitations sent.

 It is estimated that taken together, these groups represent around 99% of preventable mortality from COVID-19.